cse110-sp21-group15/cse110-sp21-group15/source/docs/pipeline_instructions_for_devs.md

 ## Deployment

-The landing page for JRNL is deployed through Heroku.
-[This](https://jrnl-bujo-app.herokuapp.com/) is the link to our deployed page.
-Heroku automatically deploys the landing page when code is pushed to the main branch.
+The landing page for JRNL is deployed through Netlify.
+[This](https://jrnl-site.netlify.app/) is the link to our deployed page.
+Netlify automatically deploys the landing page when code is pushed to the main branch.

-Unfortunately Heroku doesn't deploy static sites out of the box, so a workaround had to be implemented. index.php and composer.json in the root directory are dummy files that simulate a backend.
-Do not modify these - they serve no purpose other than to allow us to deploy the landing page on Heroku.